History of the Iowa Utilities Board

 • Email: email@example.com

-On January 18, 2011, the Board and OCA moved into a new model energy efficiency office building located on the State Capitol Complex at 1375 E. Court Ave. and East 14th Street.
+On January 18, 2011, the Board and OCA moved into a new model energy efficiency office building located on the State Capitol Complex at 1375 E. Court Ave.
+(East 14th Street and Court Avenue.)
 The building demonstrated cost saving, energy reduction, and environmentally friendly features and ideas.
 Architects for the project were BNIM Architects of Des Moines.
 The contractor was J.P.
 Cullen and Sons of Janesville, Wisconsin.
 The State sought and was granted the highest certification, LEED Platinum, from the U.S. Green Building Council.

 On April 28, 2011, a building open house ceremony and public tours were held and Governor Terry Branstad presided at the event.
 Iowa’s Consumer Advocate Mark Schuling said the building demonstrates the benefits of cost-effective energy efficiency programs.